kenwals/shinrin-yoku/README.md

 ---
 ## Deployment

-For easy deployment you will need a Github user account and a Gitpod user account.
+For easy deployment on github pages you will need a Github user account and a possibly a Gitpod user account.
 If you wish to make changes to this repository , please follow the Github steps first.

 **Github**